By Mike Zinsmeister, EVP & CRO, WideOrbit

 If marketers understand the immense value that linear TV offers, and if the industry helps by automating the transactional process to improve efficiencies and reduce discrepancies, we’ll enable more effective, balanced campaigns that leverage the unique strengths of both linear and digital mediums.

-Basically, then, the three biggest benefits of programmatic for marketers are:
+The three biggest benefits of programmatic linear tv advertising for marketers are:

 To learn more about Adelphic’s programmatic linear TV solution for marketers, click here.